papadavis47/ometepe-art-and-education/README.md

 The founders of OAE are from Nicaragua.
-They teach Nicaraguan dance and culinary arts - as well as provide summer camps for children where they teach Spanish and Central American culture along with other immigrants from the community.
+They teach Nicaraguan dance and culinary arts - as well as provide summer camps for children where they teach Spanish and Central American culture along with other immigrants from the various Central American countries.

 The website is build with Next.js and Bulma CSS for styling.